How to create a Venn diagram in PowerPoint

 PowerPoint (like Excel and Word) proposes several different predefined SmartArt shapes that you can use for creating the Venn diagram.
 Still, they don't allow you to specify labels for set intersections.
 This tip shows how to start with the basic SmartArt Venn diagram and create more informative visualization.

 To create a Venn diagram, do the following:

 1. On the Insert tab, in the Illustrations group, click SmartArt:

 2. In the Choose a SmartArt Graphic dialog box, on the Relationship tab, and then select Basic Venn:

-3. Change the number of circles by adding the forth one and format them:
+3. Change the number of circles by adding the fourth one and format them:

-To add new element in the SmartArt graphic, do one of the following:
+To add a new element in the SmartArt graphic, do one of the following:

 - Add new circle by clicking Enter in the Text pane:

 Note: If the Text pane is not visible, select the SmartArt graphic and open it by:

 - clicking the Text Pane button, under SmartArt Tools, on the Design tab,